| Contributions Returned Before the Due Date

 each contribution you withdraw, both of the following conditions apply.

-- You also withdraw any interest or other income earned on the contribution.
+You did not take a deduction for the contribution.
+You also withdraw any interest or other income earned on the contribution.
 You can take

 into account any loss on the contribution while it was in the IRA when calculating the